If you’re interested in making your soil more acidic, you can try a few natural methods. Adding vinegar to your soil can help.

 How to Make Soil More Acidic Naturally

-One question often asked by our readers is how to raise the acidity of the soil naturally.
-There are a few different ways to do this, and we’ll go over a few of the most popular methods below.
+One question often asked by our readers is how to raise the soil’s acidity naturally.

-1. Sulfur
+1. Elemental Sulfur

 2. Vinegar

-If your soil is overly alkaline for the crops you wish to grow, you can easily correct it by applying a little vinegar.
+If your soil is overly alkaline for the crops you wish to grow, you can easily correct it by applying vinegar.
 This product is an acidic liquid, so you know what it can do to your garden soil.

 To acidify the soil with vinegar, combine one cup of vinegar with one gallon of water.
 Next, apply the solution to the soil around your plants.

-This home remedy is fairly inexpensive.
+This home remedy is relatively inexpensive.

 3. Compost Tea

-Compost is rich in organic matter.
 Over time, watering your plants with compost tea made from well-decomposed compost can help to decrease the pH of your garden soil.

 4. Cottonseed Meal

 Cottonseed meal is often used as a fertilizer to lower soil pH.
-You can use it as mulch or compost.
-Plus, it is very high in nitrogen.

 5. Lemon Juice